 Spooky Scary Scores and Soundtracks

-October 24, 2023 By Maya Brown Go Back
+October 24, 2023 By Go Back“Do you like scary movies?”

 It is spooky season again when the leaves fall, pumpkins sit outside your doors, and creepy creatures tiptoe in the night.
 Everybody needs a good scary soundtrack to set the spooky mood.
 Here is our list of musical tricks and treats to add to your Shocktober playlist.